-Frances is public access qualified and accepts instructions on a direct access basis in all her specialist areas.
+Frances is direct access qualified and accepts instructions on this basis in all her specialist areas.

 SSHD v Barry EWCA Civ 790